SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_NetCCU800_1+1.md

 ## DataMiner Connectivity Framework

-The **2.0.0.15** range of the Rohde Schwarz NetCCU800 1+1 driver supports the usage of DCF and can only be used on a DMA with **9.0.3** as the minimum version.
+The **2.0.0.15** range of the Rohde Schwarz NetCCU800 1+1 connector supports the usage of DCF and can only be used on a DMA with **9.0.3** as the minimum version.

 Connectivity for all exported connectors is managed by this connector.